 - Are there barriers to accessing either vaccinations or information about vaccinations?

 - Would individuals be more likely to get vaccinated if it were recommended by certain information sources?

 - How do the responses to these questions vary by sociodemographic status such as occupation, age, gender, and race or ethnicity?
 How do these vary by clinical risk factors?

 Insights from the New COVID-19 Vaccination Data

-The Symptom Survey is one of the few data sources that tracks daily self-reported vaccinations in combination with vaccination-related sentiments in more than 80 countries and territories.
+The Global COVID-19 Trends and Impact Survey is one of the few data sources that tracks daily self-reported vaccinations in combination with vaccination-related sentiments in more than 80 countries and territories.
 The new vaccination questions were added across Waves 7 and 8 of the survey, which were launched on December 21, 2020, and on January 14, 2021, respectively.
 Below, we analyzed over 6 million responses collected from these new waves of the survey to highlight how we can better understand trends on vaccination uptake, vaccine acceptance, trust in information sources, and concerns related to side effects of the vaccine.
 This information can be used to shape future public health interventions and vaccine messaging campaigns.